tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/Designing-a-Scalable-Partitioning-Strategy-for-Azure-Table-Storage.md

 > [!NOTE]
 >  The table defines performance ratings relative to each other.
 The number and size of the partitions may ultimately dictate how the query performs.
 For example, a partition range scan for a table with many and large partitions may perform poorly compared to a full table scan for a table with few and small partitions.

  The query types listed in this table show a progression from the best types of queries to use to the worst types, based on their performance ratings.
 Point queries are the best types of queries to use because they fully use the table's clustered index.
-The following point query uses the data from the footraces registration table.
+The following point query uses the data from the foot races registration table.

 ```
 http://<account>.windows.core.net/registrations(PartitionKey=”2011 New York City Marathon__Full”,RowKey=”1234__John__M__55”)